 This guide is written specifically for the HubSpot CMS.
 The explanations here may be adapted or interpreted for other content management systems but please do so with caution.
-Some of the WCAG recommendations are easily achieved with a basic understanding of HTML.
-Others require an extremely high level of coding and are practically impossible without the assistance of third-party software and services.
-The primary tool that resolves many of the more challenging criteria is a service called accessiBe.

 For general questions on our accessibility efforts or services, please contact us here.
 For questions on how to resolve specific success criteria, please comment on the individual articles.